EmanuelAlmirante/DevOps-and-Software-Engineering-Improvement/README.md

 When adding a tecnhology, please try to add the documentation of that tecnhology, a YouTube tutorial, and a book of that tecnhology.

+In the section Algorithms, please every one that you know of, if it is not there.
+Include a link to the algorithm (Wikipedia page, for example) and a link to an example of it (this section is currently under construction).

 This README is still a work in progress, some things might not be complete, but will be in a near future.

 ## Motivation